-In the past 12 months, WISE staff served 491 clients through outreach services including legal advocacy, and the 24 hour crisis hotline.
-The shelter in Big Rapids housed 127 individuals and provided 5,063 safe bed nights to shelter residents; served 15,189 meals and used over 5,000 diapers for children taking refuge at the shelter.
+In the past 12 months, WISE staff provided 4,942 advocacy and support services for 440 clients.
+The shelter in Big Rapids housed 87 individuals and provided 5,451 safe nights of sleep to shelter residents; served 16,353 meals and used over 6,000 diapers for children taking refuge at the shelter.
 The intensive services provide more than just a shelter – they are customized to meet the needs of the victims in Mecosta, Osceola, and Newaygo counties.

-We would like to invite you to our event as we work to meet our mission of providing crisis intervention and support services to survivors of domestic and sexual violence, stalking, and sex trafficking.
-WISE Giving Day will be held on December 3, 2019 at the First United Methodist Church in Big Rapids from 10 a.m. to 4 p.m.
-Please join us in a day of fun, giving, and community building.
+We would like to invite you to support WISE as we work to meet our mission of providing crisis intervention and support services to survivors of domestic and sexual violence, stalking, and sex trafficking.
+Giving Tuesday is November 30, 2021.

-We have already received pledges of over $8,500 to match the funds that are donated!
+We have already received pledges in the amount of $6,000 to match the funds that are donated!
 Make your donation go farther by donating to WISE for Giving Tuesday!
-All donations received between now and December 4th will be counted toward our Giving Tuesday fundraising goal of $18,000 and will be eligible for a matching donation!
-If you are not able to attend the event on December 3rd, but you would like to make a donation, you can donate online or you can mail a check to WISE at PO Box 1249, Big Rapids, MI 49307.
+Due to COVID-19 concerns, we may not be hosting an in-person event this year.
+All donations received between now and November 30th will be counted toward our Giving Tuesday fundraising goal of $40,000 and will be eligible for a matching donation!
+Funds raised for Giving Tuesday 2021 will support WISE programs and will help fund the repair of the roof at our emergency shelter.
+If you would like to make a donation, you can donate online or you can mail a check to WISE at PO Box 1249, Big Rapids, MI 49307.

-At WISE, we believe empowering clients is our core mission.
-Because of the dynamic of domestic and sexual abuse, our clients often come to us feeling hopeless, scared, and confused by the systems they need to access in order to break free from the cycle of abuse.
-WISE advocates were able to guide Sarah through the logistics of moving forward and provide her with the support and assurance she needed to feel confident in making positive changes in her life.
-Every day, your support makes stories like Sarah’s possible.
+At WISE, we believe empowering clients is our core MISSION.
+Because of the dynamic of domestic and sexual abuse, our clients often come to us feeling hopeless, worthless, scared and overwhelmed by the systems they need to access in order to break free from the cycle of abuse.
+Every day, your support makes stories like Andrea’s possible.

 If just a portion of your annual donations this year go to WISE, your generosity will assist families to heal and start over.
 WISE truly appreciates the generosity of all its supporters and we depend on your donations to continue our mission and make our vision a reality.
 If you have any questions or would like more information you can send emails to firstname.lastname@example.org.